Ghaznavid invasions of Kannauj: The invasion

+Aftermath

 Rajyapala's surrender to the Ghaznavids had consequences, leading to some turn of events.
 The Chandela ruler Vidyadhara, along with his allies, took matters into their own hands and killed Rajyapala.
 Meanwhile, Mahmud of Ghazni continued his campaign, capturing the fort at Munjhawan, a stronghold held by Brahmins.
 These actions effectively marked the end of the Pratihara dynasty.
 After Rajyapala's demise, his successors persisted in maintaining control over certain territories by relocating their capital to Bari, near Kannauj, until their domain was eventually conquered by the Gahadavala Rajputs.

 Later campaigns

 Following Mahmud's second campaign in the Gangetic valley, a Rashtrakuta prince named Chandra wrested the control of Kannauj in 1027 from the Pratiharas.
 Chandra was succeeded by his son Vigrahapala, who was in turn succeeded by his son Bhuvanapala.
-During their reigns, Kannauj was plundered by the Chalukya armies of Someshwara I led by the Yuvaraja future king Vikramaditya VI & an expeditionary force sent by Virarajendra Chola.
+During their reigns, Kannauj was plundered by the Chalukya armies of Someshwara I led by the Yuvaraja future king Vikramaditya VI and an expeditionary force sent by Virarajendra Chola.
 The fourth ruler in his lineage was a king named Gopala, son of Bhuvanapala.

 Between 1086 and 1090, Mahmud, the son of Ibrahim of Ghazni and the governor of Punjab under the Ghaznavid rule, launched another invasion of Kannauj.
 He plundered both Kannauj and Kalinjar, and also attacked Ujjain.
 During this campaign, he defeated Gopala, then formed an alliance with the Gahadavala king named Chandradeva.
 After Mahmud's departure from northern India following his victory over Gopala, Chandradeva seized the throne of Kannauj from Gopala.
 The Gahadavala king levied a tax named Turushkadanda on the people to make annual tribute payments to the Sultans of Ghazni.
 It was likely to ensure the consistent payment of this tribute that Muslim expeditions were periodically launched against Northern India.

-Later, Madanapala, who ruled as the Gahadavala monarch from 1100 to 1114 and was the son of Chandradeva, was defeated by the Ghaznavid ruler Masud III and taken as a prisoner of war.
-He was released after his son Govindachandra, who ruled from 1114 to 1154, paid his ransom, as indicated by the Gahadavala inscriptions.
+Later, Madanapala, who ruled as the Gahadavala and was the son of Chandradeva, was defeated by the Ghaznavid ruler Masud III and taken as a prisoner of war.
+He was released after his son Govindachandra, paid his ransom, as indicated by the Gahadavala inscriptions.